dinanathsj29/css3-fundamentals-tutorial/README.md

 - [All CSS specifications](https://www.w3.org/Style/CSS/specs.en.html)

 ### 4.3.
 Checking browser support:
-- CSS is constantly changing and evolving language, many features are implemented and many more are implementing.
+- CSS is a constantly changing and evolving language, many features are implemented and many more are implementing.
 As a Web Designer/Developer you must know which features works and supports in a browser and which are not
-- There are many rendering inconsistencies from browser to browser to due to frequent version changes or CSS specifications updations
+- There are many rendering inconsistencies from browser to browser due to frequent version changes or CSS specifications updations

 > Online resources to check browser support:
 - https://caniuse.com (Support tables for HTML5, CSS3, etc)